Powerslam: Falling powerslam

 This move is also known as a falling slam or a reverse fallaway slam.
 Facing the opponent, the wrestler reaches between the opponent's legs with one arm and reaches around their back from the same side with the other arm.
 The wrestler lifts the opponent up so they are horizontal across the wrestler's body, then falls forward to slam the opponent against the mat back-first.
 Although not usually used as a finishing maneuver by most other competitors, Mark Henry uses the falling powerslam as his ending maneuver and refers to it as the World's Strongest Slam, playing off his claim to be the world's strongest man.
+An elevated version of this move is also possible.
 An inverted version exists, where the opponent is lifted from behind and slammed in a manner similar to a falling slam, only on their face/abdomen.
-The Boogeyman uses the inverted version as a finisher calling it the Boogeyslam.
+The Boogeyman uses the inverted version as a finisher.